PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Related Works

 \section{Related Works}

-\paragraph{Protein structure prediction.} AlphaFold2 was the first end-to-end deep neural network to achieve near-experimental accuracy in predicting protein 3D structures, even for challenging cases with low sequence similarity to proteins with resolved structures \citep{Jumper:2021rb}.
-It extracts information from an input multiple sequence alignment (MSA) and outputs all-atom 3D coordinates.
-Later works have shown that substituting the input alignment by embeddings from a protein language model can yield comparable performance \citep{lin2023evolutionary,hayes2024simulating,weissenow2022protein,wu2022high}.
+\paragraph{Protein structure prediction and generating conformational ensembles.} AlphaFold2 was the first end-to-end deep neural network to achieve near-experimental accuracy in predicting protein 3D structures, even for challenging cases with low sequence similarity to proteins with resolved structures \cite{Jumper:2021rb}.
+Later works have shown that substituting the input alignment by embeddings from a pLM can yield comparable performance \cite{lin2023evolutionary,hayes2024simulating,weissenow2022protein,wu2022high}.

-\paragraph{Generating conformational ensembles.} Beyond the single-structure frontier, several studies have underscored the limitations and potential of protein structure predictors (PSP) for generating alternative conformations \citep{saldano2022impact,lane2023protein,bryant2024structure,chakravarty2025proteins}.
-Approaches focused on re-purposing AlphaFold2 include dropout-based massive sampling \citep{brysbaert2024massivefold,wallner2023afsample}, guiding the predictions with state-annotated templates \citep{faezov2023alphafold2,heo2022multi}, and inputting shallow, masked, corrupted, subsampled or clustered alignments \citep{kalakoti2024afsample2,wayment2023predicting,del2022sampling,stein2022speach_af}.
-Despite promising results, these approaches remain computationally expensive and their generalisability, interpretability, and controllability remain unclear \citep{bryant2024structure,chakravarty2025proteins}.
-More recent works have aimed at overcoming these limitations by directly optimising PSP learnt embeddings under low-dimensional ensemble constraints \citep{yu2025esmadam}.
+Beyond the single-structure frontier, several studies have underscored the limitations and potential of protein structure predictors (PSP) for generating alternative conformations \cite{saldano2022impact,lane2023protein,bryant2024structure,chakravarty2025proteins}.
+Approaches focused on re-purposing AlphaFold2 include dropout-based massive sampling \cite{brysbaert2024massivefold,wallner2023afsample}, guiding the predictions with state-annotated templates \cite{faezov2023alphafold2,heo2022multi}, and inputting shallow, masked, corrupted, subsampled or clustered alignments \cite{kalakoti2024afsample2,wayment2023predicting,del2022sampling,stein2022speach_af}.
+Despite promising results, these approaches remain computationally expensive and their generalisability, interpretability, and controllability remain unclear \cite{bryant2024structure,chakravarty2025proteins}.
+More recent works have aimed at overcoming these limitations by directly optimising PSP learnt embeddings under low-dimensional ensemble constraints \cite{yu2025esmadam}